How to Brew the Best Cup of Coffee of Your Life

 - Brewing more coffee at home?
 With a few simple steps, you can set yourself up for the best cup of coffee, ever.

-- Find out how to brew coffee, no matter your method.
-Then, learn everything you need to know about grinding your own beans.
+- Find out how to get started brewing coffee, no matter your method.
+Then, learn everything you need to know about grinding your own whole beans—hint, start with high-quality coffee beans.

 - Your water can make or break your brew.
 Get the details on why water quality matters below.

-Welcome to the best cup of coffee, ever.
-Brewing the perfect cup every time may sound intimidating, but it really just comes down to having the right tools and ingredients.
+Brewing the perfect cup of coffee every time may sound intimidating, but it really just comes down to having the right tools and ingredients.
 After all, when you drink something every day, you should enjoy it as much as possible.
-Read on for the details on how to brew coffee, from brew method to coffee grind.
+Read on for the details on how to brew better coffee, from brew method to coffee grind size.

 An overview of coffee brewing methods

-Whether it’s a basic drip machine, a French press or a high-end espresso maker, the way you brew your coffee boils down to preference.
-If you ask, you’ll find most folks are certain that their method is best.
+Whether it’s a basic drip machine, a French press or a high-end espresso maker, learning how to make the best coffee at home comes down to preference.
+If you ask, you’ll find most coffee lovers are certain their method is best.
 Some methods involve simple gravity, and others tap into high-tech physics.

 When choosing a coffee brew method and coffee maker, consider your morning routine and the flavor profile of your ideal cup of coffee.
-Some people want their coffee as quickly as possible (hello, single-serve coffee pods).
-Others like a smooth, bold cup that takes a bit extra time to brew.
-Experiment with a few methods to see what you like.
+Some coffee drinkers want their coffee as quickly as possible (hello, single-serve coffee pods).
+Others like a smooth, bold cup of great coffee that takes a bit extra time to brew.
+Experiment with a few methods to see what you like—it all boils down to your personal preferences and your tastes.

 Here are some of the more common brew methods to help you narrow down your options.